Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ```

 And then an array `sf_error_actions` storing the error handling policy associated to each special function error
 handling type.
-We see that the default is to ignore errors all errors, matching what we observed in the example with
+We see that the default is to ignore all errors, matching what we observed in the example with
 `special.gamma`.

 ```c